English lecturer curates art exhibition on impact of Nigerian Civil War

 Dr Louisa Egbunike was the guest curator for the Legacies of Biafra exhibition, which commemorated the 50th anniversary of the Nigerian Civil War...

-BA English at City is ranked 1st in the UK for student satisfaction, and ahead of any other English programme in London
+BA English at City is ranked joint 1st in the UK, and ahead of any other English programme in London, for student satisfaction.

 Source: National Student Survey 2019

 The Department of English at City boasts a research-driven environment for the study and practice of the English Language, alongside the UK’s largest Creative Writing Masters programme.